 About Bronwyn Arundel

 I graduated with a BFA from NSCAD in 2008 and have been working as a full-time potter since 2012.
-I opened the Nanaimo Ceramic Arts Studio and Gallery in May of 2018, and started welcoming Artists in Residence that summer.
-I do not have a business degree but I have practical experience and I was lucky to have completed the self-employment benefit program through E.I.
-Through this program I developed my own business plan, which I continue to work with and refine.
-I enjoyed the planning aspects of the program and the sense of security I got from knowing what steps to take and where they might take me.
-Sometimes students coming out of university (or self taught artists) will have little confidence in how to apply their skills/product in order to make a living.
-I think it is a gap worth addressing.
+I opened the Nanaimo Ceramic Arts Studio and Gallery in May of 2018 and started welcoming Artists in Residence that summer.
+I do not have a business degree but I have the practical experience and I was lucky to have completed the self-employment benefit program through E.I.
+Through that program, I developed my own business plan, which I continue to work with and refine.
+I enjoyed the planning aspects of the business program and the sense of security I have from knowing what steps to take and where they might take me.
+Sometimes students coming out of university (or self-taught artists) will have little confidence in how to apply their skills/product in order to make a living.
+I believe strongly that it is a gap worth addressing.

 I hope that this Residency might help a few artists get their “ducks” in a row and give them a sense of direction.
 You will only get out what you put in.
-Fifteen hours a week in the Studio is our expected minimum, but I highly recommend that you consider your time as an Artist-in-Residence as a full-time job.
+16 hours a week in the Studio is our expected minimum, but I highly recommend that you consider your time as an Artist-in-Residence as a full-time job.